 Attention: The forecast is not accurate when a tsunami, tropical storm or cyclone watch/warning is in effect.
 For these events, please seek information for either tsunamis or tropical storms/hurricanes.

 The Dark Blue Curve displays the Observed Sea Level at Hilo Harbor for the previous 3 days.
-The measurement is relative to Mean Low Low Water (MLLW, a typical NOAA datum).
+The measurement is relative to Mean Lower Low Water (MLLW, a typical NOAA datum).

-The Red Line indicates the sea level height that is exceeded by 2 percent of the observed daily Higher High Waters (HHW) based on a 19-year historical record (excluding tsunamis).
+The Red Line indicates the sea level height (3.3 ft) that is exceeded by 2 percent of the observed daily Higher High Waters (HHW) based on a 19-year historical record (excluding tsunamis).

 In case of possible high sea levels, please consult with local authorities to seek further information and direction.
 The PacIOOS High Sea Level Forecast does not serve as a warning system.

-For more information, please contact Martin Guiles.
+For more information, please contact Assaf Azouri.
 The Six-Day High Sea Level Forecast Tool was developed by M. Guiles, D. Luther, and M. Merrifield within the Department of Oceanography in the School of Ocean and Earth Science and Technology (SOEST) at the University of Hawaiʻi at Mānoa.

 Components of the Six-Day High Sea Level Forecast

 Please also view the detailed technical report to learn more about the methods applied to produce the PacIOOS High Sea Level Forecasts.